Private Student Loan Defaults

 As part of the government’s COVID-19 relief efforts, federal student loans are being granted interest-free from March 2020 until at least January 2021.
 For private student loans, the servicer has implemented various measures to accommodate borrowers.
 Make payments for reasons related to COVID-19.
 For example, some private student loan providers waive late payments for a certain period of time, extend financial hardship assistance, or automatically grant one to two months of forbearance if requested by the borrower.
 Federal student loans are made by the government after the student or their family.
 Fill out the FAFSA.
 These terms are mandated by law and include special protections (such as fixed interest rates and income-based repayment plans) that are not normally associated with personal loans.
 Unlike federal loans, personal loans are made by private companies such as banks or credit unions.
 Personal loans have terms and conditions set by the lender.
 Private student loans are generally more expensive and offer fewer benefits and protections than federal student loans.

-See also Private Student Loan DefaultInformational, Commercial
+See also Amex Kabbage Loan

 How To Get Your Student Loans Forgiven